Oklahoma Gov. Kevin Stitt mulls calling special session on tax cuts

 OKLAHOMA CITY — As the Oklahoma Legislature prepares to adjourn its regular legislative session, Gov. Kevin Stitt said he may call lawmakers back into a special session on tax cuts.

-In a Friday news conference, Stitt said he wants the Legislature to cut personal income tax rates by 0.25%, dropping the state’s top tax rate to 4.5%.
+In a Friday news conference, Stitt said he wants the Legislature to cut personal income tax rates by 0.25 percentage points, dropping the state’s top tax rate to 4.5%.

 "When we do a tax cut and we put money back in Oklahomans' pockets, it's not like it disappears," Stitt said.
 "All we're saying is they know how to spend their money better than the government."

-The Senate appears unlikely to budge on tax cuts if the governor calls a special session.
+The Senate appears unlikely to budge on tax cuts even if the governor calls a special session.

 "He did that last year.
 It didn't work out for him," said Senate Pro Tem Greg Treat, R-Oklahoma City.